 Lilikoi is truly the flavor of the tropics!
-It’s bold, sweet, and so refreshing, which makes it the perfect fruit for making an unforgettable sorbet.
+It’s bold, sweet, and refreshing, making it the perfect fruit for creating a fantastic sorbet.

 It’s lilikoi season here in Hawaii.
 The season runs from late August through late December.
-And if you have ever tasted lilikoi, also know as passionfruit, you’ll know why I get excited!
-Lilikoi has a very bold, distinct taste that can range from super-sweet to super-tart.
-But either way, the taste is amazing and unforgettable!
+And if you have ever tasted lilikoi, also known as passionfruit, you’ll understand why I get excited!
+Lilikoi has a bold, distinct taste that ranges from super-sweet to super-tart.
+But either way, the taste is fantastic and unforgettable!

-I freeze most of the juice we get from the lilikoi, so we enjoy its amazing flavor year-round – it really feels like we are spoiled sometimes!
-If you want to read more on lilikoi, you can find information here.
+I freeze most of the juice we get from the lilikoi, so we enjoy its fantastic flavor year-round – it feels like we are spoiled sometimes!
+You can find information here if you want to read more on lilikoi.

-At this point, put the container that you will be storing the finished sorbet in into the freezer.
+At this point, put the container in which you will be storing the finished sorbet into the freezer.
 That way, your sorbet won’t melt going into a room-temperature container.
 Any melted sorbet will refreeze to ice and will be difficult to scoop.
-You’ll want your sorbet to have some air mixed into it, giving it a soft, creamy texture – any melting will lead to icy-hard sorbet.
+In addition, you want your sorbet to have some air mixed into it, giving it a soft, creamy texture – any melting will lead to icy-hard sorbet.

-If the sorbet is a bit too hard to scoop, allow it sit at room temperature for 10 minutes.
+If the sorbet is too hard to scoop, allow it to sit at room temperature for 10 minutes.

 - Ice cream maker